vananhmai-DA/Financial-performance-dashboard-PowerBI/README.md

 ## 4. Report Audience

-This dashboard is designed for management, finance teams, business line managers, and operations or strategy teams.
+This dashboard is designed for management teams, finance teams, business line managers, and operations or strategy teams.

 - Management teams can use the dashboard to evaluate overall financial health and make resource allocation decisions.
 - Finance teams can use it to monitor revenue, expenses, COGS, OPEX, EBIT, profit margin, and expense ratio.
-- Business line managers can use it to compare the performance of each business line.
+- Business line managers can use it to compare revenue, cost, profitability, and margin across business lines.
-- Operations and strategy teams can use it to identify cost drivers and optimization opportunities.
+- Operations and strategy teams can use it to identify cost drivers and cost optimization opportunities.

 ## 5. Tools Used